 Some of these are Thryve's Gut Health Test and Verisana’s Leaky Gut Complete test .
 Using a stool sample, these tests will determine the state of your gut microbiome.

 There is no standard form of treatment for leaky gut syndrome.
 This is because it is not recognized as a legitimate medical condition despite the claim.

 The usual form of treatment is symptomatic.
 This means that your doctor will treat you based on your symptoms.

-However, because no “official” treatments are in place, your doctor will typically recommend the following to help alleviate your symptoms and generally improve your gut health:
+However, no “official” treatments are in place.
+Your doctor will typically recommend the following.
+These will help alleviate your symptoms and generally improve your gut health:

 A lifestyle change is necessary to promote a healthier gut.
 Here are some helpful ways on how to achieve that:

 Making smart dietary choices can help significantly improve gut health.
 Here are some tips: